Onager (weapon): Effectiveness

 The onager was considered to be less accurate and cruder than the ballista.
-One reason the onager may have became the Roman military's primary type of torsion catapult because it was easier to produce and required little technical knowledge to operate.
+One reason the onager may have become the Roman military's primary type of torsion catapult was because it was easier to produce and required less technical knowledge to operate.
 The onager was used to destroy walls and create confusion amongst the enemy lines.
 Ammianus Marcellinus described an instance during an Alemanni incursion in Gaul where although the onager fired a rock that did not kill anyone, it created mass confusion amongst the enemy and routed them.